 This week we celebrated our two year wedding anniversary and I wanted to do something memorable.
 I found several different ideas that I combined and added my personal touches to create a picturesque anniversary picnic surprise.
 A lot of planning went into this, and the surprise was especially hard to pull off considering we both kind of work from home.
 At one point, I just had to ask Logan to leave the house for awhile so I could prepare the food, ha!

-Even though this took a lot of time to plan, it didn’t take a lot of money!
-I have 7 simple tips to help you plan the perfect picnic for any occasion, but the surprise part is up to you!
+Even though this took a lot of time to plan, it didn’t take a lot of money, and it was so much fun!

-Another subtle theme I went with was mason jars.
+The “theme” I chose was using mason jars for every I prepared.
 This was an idea I have had for a long time and thought this picnic would be perfect for it!
-From the food, drink cups, salt and pepper shakers, dressing, and candles, I found a way to use mason jars for all of it!
+From the food, drink cups, salt and pepper shakers, salad dressing, and candles, I found a way to use mason jars for all of it!
 This was a really fun challenge to keep with the theme and come up with new ways to use mason jars.

 Of course, to plan the perfect picnic you have to have FOOD!
 To me, a homemade meal beats going out to eat any day.
 But planning a meal for a picnic takes a little more work because you have to pack some of the things you would normally have available at home; napkins, salt and pepper, ice, extra utensils, etc.

 I really wanted this anniversary picnic to revolve around the food and a fancy, more romantic setting.
 I figured that sandwiches in a plastic bag just wouldn’t have that vibe lol.
 I mentioned that I went with a mason jar theme, so I chose food that I thought would feel like a fancy sit down dinner, yet still work for a picnic in mason jars!
-I finished off the look by adding the cupcake liners on the lids and cute labels on each jar.
+I finished off the look by adding cute labels on each jar.

-You definitely can’t forget the dessert!
 These mason jar lid pies were so much fun to make and can I just say ADORABLE!
-They stayed with the mason jar theme, of course, and were a perfect addition to the menu.
+They stayed with the mason jar theme, of course, and were a perfect addition to the menu, and so yummy!

 Anniversary Picnic Menu